0E9B061F/ghast.js/README.md

 node.tag('foo')         // tag a node
-node.tag('foo bar baz') // apply multiple tags at once node.hasTags            // true if the node has any tags node.hasTag('bar baz')  // true if the node has any of the given tags
+node.tag('foo bar baz') // apply multiple tags at once node.hasTags            // true if the node has any tags node.hasTag('foo')      // true if the node has the tag `foo` node.hasTag('bar baz')  // true if the node has all of the given tags
 ```

 Nodes have attributes: